An invitation to explore & embrace lifechats

 Get our latest lifechat starters via email and connect wherever you are with whoever you want.

-An approach to conversations that centers on curiosity & connecting eventually changing your approach to everything else.
+An approach to conversations that centers on curiosity & truly connecting.

 In the 3rd grade, I found myself playing on the monkey bars at my elementary school with a 5th grader talking about what felt like forbidden topics of the soul: loneliness, insecurities, pain, death, and more.
 It set me alive in a way I hadn’t felt before.
 It became our secret though but I never could understand why it needed to be so hidden when it felt so real and important.
 As I grew older, I pushed back against this narrative of vulnerability and truth-seeking as shameful using the term “lifechat” to invite others into this deeper space I found myself cultivating.
 The term stuck and now I want to share it with you.

 “In general, people are not drawn to perfection in others.
 People are drawn to shared interests, shared problems, and an individual’s life energy.
 Humans connect with humans.
 Hiding one’s humanity and trying to project an image of perfection makes a person vague, slippery, lifeless, and uninteresting.”

 “There isn’t anyone you couldn’t love once you’ve heard their story.“